21isenough/LightningATM-docs/faq-and-common-problems/wallet-communication.md

 curl -H "Authorization: Basic <BASE64_ENCODED_PASS_AND_USERNAME>" https://lntxbot.bigsun.xyz/balance
 ```

-This command will make a request to the URL at the end and supply your username and password in the http header and back come - your current balance in the Lntxbot (in json format).
+This command will make a request to the URL at the end and supply your username and password in the http header and back comes - your current balance in the Lntxbot (in json format).

+## Summary

+You've just manually done a HTTP request to an API endpoint and supplied your username and password as a base64 encoded string in the header of the request.
+Bravo :-).

+And that is all the ATM really does when it comes to "talking with Lightning Wallets".
+Different wallets have different APIs and therefore different URLs and endpoints.
+Some might want the username and password to be sent in base64 or HEX encoding.
+In the case of LND the "username and password" takes the form of what is called a `macaroon` and often has to be sent in its HEX format.

+As mentioned above: When you show the QR code with your wallet information to the ATMs camera and it scans it, it will use that information later in various API calls as you or others interact with the ATM.

+Happy satoshi buying!!